IFTTT/ConnectSDK-iOS/readme.md

 ### Setup
 #### Configure redirect
 During Connection activation, your app will receive redirects intended for the Connect Button SDK.
-You must configure your app's PLIST file to accept incoming redirects with the same URL configured on https://platform.ifttt.com/services/<your_service>/embedded_redirects
+You must configure your app's PLIST file to accept incoming redirects with the same URL configured on the service tab in Redirects on https://platform.ifttt.com
 ```
 <key>CFBundleURLTypes</key>
 <array>